Delbelt/Branch-Merge/README.md

-Testing "branch and merge" on Github for learning them
+Testing "branch and merge" on Github for learning them and share!

 step one: git branch nameBranch > create a new branch step two: git checkout nameBranch > choose the branch you are going to use